soumyagupta18/TCVM/README.md

 # Tea-Coffee Vending Machine

 ### Problem Statement
 Tea Coffee Vending machine is used for making tea and coffee.
-Now a day’s Tea-Coffee vending machine is a common need of an organization refreshment stall, where one can easily serve different flavor of tea and coffee drink. br
+Now a dayâ€™s Tea-Coffee vending machine is a common need of an organization refreshment stall, where one can easily serve different flavor of tea and coffee drink. br